Voting Record — Sandra Osborne MP, Ayr, Carrick and Cumnock (10467)

 HouseDateSubjectSandra OsborneLab VoteRôle

-11 May 2010Stopped being a member of the Foreign Affairs Committee
+6 May 2010Stopped being Member, Foreign Affairs Committee

 HouseDateSubjectSandra OsborneLab VoteRôle